 How do I know if I am already enrolled?

 If you are enrolled in the Medicare program, you may have a “red, white and blue card” that is your Medicare enrollment card; if you are enrolled in a Medicare Advantage plan, you will have a health plan card that reflects the plan with which you’re enrolled (e.g., Kaiser Permanente, Aetna, etc.).
-UnitedHealthcare and Cigna HealthSpring are the two private health plans that currently offer Dual Choice enrollment for District Medicaid enrollees.
+UnitedHealthcare is the private health plan that currently offers Dual Choice enrollment for District Medicaid enrollees.
+If you are enrolled in Dual Choice, you will receive a card from UnitedHealthcare that has both your Medicare and Medicaid IDs.

 What changes will be made in the District Dual Choice Program?

-The District intends to integrate Medicaid services into Dual Choice current coverage and financing responsibilities.
-Right now, the Dual Choice plans only pay for Medicare services, and this may inadvertently lead to gaps in care, duplicative services paid by Medicare and Medicaid, and difficulty navigating the two programs’ coverage and services.
+On February 1, 2022, the District integrated Medicaid services into Dual Choice coverage and financing responsibilities.
+Previously, the Dual Choice plan only paid for Medicare services, and this may have inadvertently led to gaps in care, duplicative services paid by Medicare and Medicaid, and difficulty navigating the two programs’ coverage and services.
 DHCF expects that improved integration between coverage for this vulnerable population will improve the patient experience, enhance care coordination, and ultimately lead to better outcomes and satisfaction with care and coverage.